 State vs. CC (2019) (Firearm Theft-Williamson County) Client was facing possible deportation if convicted of the charges.
 I was able to convince the district attorney's office their evidence was woefully short of being able to successfully prosecute client.
 They agreed and dismissed the case.

 U.S. vs. RC (2018-2019) (Federal Drug Trafficking-Nashville) Client was charged in a large multi-defendant drug conspiracy.
 The major issue in the case was client's career offender status.
 His sentencing guidelines range was 26-28 years.
 His good fortune was the Sixth Circuit Court of Appeals rendered a decision that placed client's career offender status in question.
 I was able to convince Judge not to sentence client as career offender and after a lengthy sentencing presentation the Judge imposed a downward departure and variance leading to a 5 year sentence.

-TERMINATION OF FEDERAL SUPERVISED RELEASE- 2018-2020 (7 Cases)- Middle and Western Districts of Tennessee.
-I filed successful motions for early termination of supervised release for seven clients.
+TERMINATION OF FEDERAL SUPERVISED RELEASE- 2018-2021 (Ten Cases)- Middle and Western Districts of Tennessee.
+I filed successful motions for early termination of supervised release for ten clients.
 Six of those were defendants in high profile prosecutions.